kubernetes/sample-controller/README.md

 kubectl create -f artifacts/examples/crd-status-subresource.yaml

 # create a custom resource of type SessionJob to run tasks
+# user can specify the task input/output and custom function as following:
+#  taskInput: /shared/input.txt
+#  taskOutput: /shared/output.txt
+#  taskFunction: /shared/myfunc.py
+#
+# the content in taskInput is from user, Symphony client will create tasks based on it
+# the taskOuput is used to record the output from Symphony client
+# the taskFunction is the function that defined by user to handle the tasks from taskInput
 kubectl create -f artifacts/examples/example-sessionjob.yaml

 # check task status through the custom resource